-Current estimates suggest that 3% of the adult population will experience a serious problem with gambling that will result in significant debt, family disruption, job losses, criminal activity or suicide.
-Pathological gambling affects the gamblers, their families, their employers and the community.
+Current estimates suggest that 3% of the adult population will experience a severe gambling problem that will result in significant debt, family disruption, job losses, criminal activity, or suicide.
+Pathological gambling affects the gamblers, their families, their employers, and the community.
 As the gamblers go through the phases of their addiction, they spend less time with their family and spend more of their family's money on gambling until their bank accounts are depleted.
 Then they may steal money from family members.

-At work, the pathological gambler misuses time in order to gamble, has difficulty concentrating and finishing projects and may engage in embezzlement, employee theft or other illegal activities.
+At work, the pathological gambler misuses time to gamble, has difficulty concentrating and finishing projects and may engage in embezzlement, employee theft, or other illegal activities.

 How do you know if you or someone you care about has a problem?